-\$35 per hospital emergency room visit, \$10 per visit to an urgent care center, or \$200 per hospital admission for emergency services that are covered benefits of this Plan.
-If the emergency results in admission to a hospital, the emergency care copay is waived.
+\$25 copay per hospital emergency room visit or a \$10 copay per urgent care center visit for emergency services that are covered benefits of this Plan.
+If the emergency results in admission to a hospital, you pay a \$25 copay per day up to \$100 per admission, if you have not met the annual inpatient copay maximum.
+The emergency room visit copay will apply to this maximum.

-Emergencies outside the service area
+Emergencies outside the Service Area

-Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness
+Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness.